-THE STATE CONTRACT SERIES ARTICLE 11 - HOW TO MAKE A HEALTHY AND SAFE WORK ENVIRONMENT Using the contract Article 11, Sections 11.01 and 11.03 of the contract state that an employee shall report unsafe conditions and safety and health violations to his/her supervisor.
+Using the contract Article 11, Sections 11.01 and 11.03 of the contract state that an employee shall report unsafe conditions and safety and health violations to his/her supervisor.
 If the supervisor does not deal with the problem, the employee should contact an agency health and safety designee.
 If the employee does not know who that is, contact a member of the Health and Safety Labor Management Committee or a steward.
-The safety designee has five days to deal with the problem or explain why the problem cannot be abated quickly.
+That person has five days to deal with the problem or explain why the problem cannot be abated quickly.
 There are several specific contract articles that discuss particular types of problems and one article that provides for a Labor/Management Committee to also deal with those problems.
-Workplace Violence:

-Article 11.04 requires agencies to develop practices and procedures aimed at preventing job related violence and make it a responsibility of the health and safety committee.
+Workplace Violence Article 11.04 requires agencies to develop practices and procedures aimed at preventing job related violence and make it a responsibility of the health and safety committee.
 They will be guided by OSHA guidelines that speak to worksite analysis and hazard prevention and control, training and education, as well as other program elements.
 Please refer to the "Sources of Information" for valuable resources.
-Cardiopulmonary Resuscitation (CPR) All direct care and custody staff in the Department of Rehabilitation and Correction (DRC) are required to be certified in cardiopulmonary resuscitation (CPR) as well as first aid.
-The issue of what equipment (i.e., masks, gloves, mouthpieces, etc.) will be utilized will be addressed by the DRC Health and Safety Committee If no agreement can be reached, then OCSEA can arbitrate the issue.
-Also, management of DRC stated during bargaining for the 2006-2009 contract that CPR does not need to begin until the area surrounding where the CPR is to be given is secured.
-Public Employees Risk Reduction Program (PERRP) The Ohio Public Employee Safety and Health Act, like the federal law, requires each public employer to provide a safe workplace and to comply with Ohio OSHA Standards (ORC Section 4167.04(A)).
+CPR All direct care and custody staff in the Department of Rehabilitation and Correction required certified to be cardiopulmonary resuscitation (CPR) as well as first aid.
+The issue of what equipment (i.e., masks, gloves, mouthpieces, etc.) will be utilized will be addressed by the DR&C Health and Safety Committee If no agreement can be reached, then OCSEA can arbitrate the issue.
+Also, management of DR&C stated during bargaining that CPR does not need to begin until the area surrounding where the CPR is to be given is secured.
+Public Employees Risk Reduction Program (PERRP) The Ohio Public Employee Safety and Health Act like the federal law requires each public employer to provide a safe workplace and to comply with Ohio OSHA Standards (ORC Section 4167.04(A)).
 The act establishes a committee consisting of 8 employer and 8 employee representatives that adopt rules of administration of the act and establish safety standards.
 The committee must adopt as a rule and as an Ohio standard every federal occupational safety and health standard adopted by OSHA.
 Like OSHA, the PERRP provides for inspections/citations, standards for toxic materials and harmful physical agents and rights to refuse unsafe work assignments.
 The specifics of the situation and the related right reflected in the contract or PERRP requires an evaluation of which avenue is most advantageous.
-Your staff representative should be consulted regarding the appropriateness of a grievance or complaint under the law.
+Your staff representative should consulted be regarding the appropriateness of a grievance or complaint under the law.
+Administrative Agencies: